ndipatri/ComposeZeroTo98/README.md

 ## Step 1 - Use Dagger to inject ParticleAPI

-### 1_1 - Update project Gradle file (live template 'step1_1_gradle_project')
+### 1_1 - Update project Settings Gradle file (live template 'step1_1_gradle_project')

->For the most part, I’m not going to discuss build.gradle file changes and focus on Kotlin.
+>For the most part, I’m not going to discuss Gradle file changes and focus on Kotlin.
 So i’m just going to quickly modify >the project's gradle files to get what we need.
 You can refer to this repo later to see what gradle changes were necessary for >this work.

-Open project **build.gradle** file and delete contents and {insert live template **step1_1**}
+Open project **settings.gradle** file and new repository in the dependencyResolutionManager section {using live template **step1_1**}

 ### 1_2 - Update app Gradle file (live template 'step1_2_gradle_app')